Naraka: Bladepoint: Release

 Naraka: Bladepoint launched worldwide on August 11, 2021 with more than 10 language versions.

 The game was released on Xbox Series X/S on June 23, 2022, with the game also being available to Xbox Game Pass subscribers at no additional charge.
 In September 2021, ThunderFire Universe X Studio was officially established, shifting its focus to overseas markets and console development.
 The first job was to accept the commission from NetEase Thunderfire Business Division and 24 Entertainment to develop the console version of the game.
 An Xbox One version of Naraka: Bladepoint was released on December 22, 2022 and it's ported by ThunderFire Universe X Studio.
-Alongside the release date, a crossover event with Nier series was announced.
+Alongside the release date, a crossover event with Nier series, most notably Nier: Automata, was announced.
+Xbox One support for the game was discontinued on August 28, 2024 due to hardware limitations.
+The PlayStation 5 version was released on July 13, 2023 along with the game going from a paid service to free to play in all available platforms.